 Taking on change means movement and movement means there is going to be friction.
 German theologian Dietrich Bonhoeffer says otherwise not to speak is to speak and not to act is to act.
 Change comes at every stage of life.
 It is usually a catalyst that often pushes an action.
 It’s easy to just put your head down and work, confusing activity with productivity that can be an excuse to escape from things not wanting to confront.
 A living thing is distinguished from a dead thing by the changes taking place within them.
 Poet and spiritual philosopher Mark Nepo says, “To journey without being changed is to be a nomad.
 To change without journeying is to be a chameleon.
 To journey and to be transformed by the journey is to be a pilgrim.”

 It was one of my heartaches watching Mom as she grew older to give up on living and wait to die.
-Her wait lasted for about fifteen to twenty years.
+She died while in a nursing home or what she called “God’s waiting room.”
 She would get angry that she lived so long.
-I know depression played its part in her mind-set, the fear of her declining body and mental faculties.
-Plus, she outlived people in her world (husband, son, parents, brother).
+I know depression played its part in her mindset, the fear of her declining body and mental faculties.
+Plus, she outlived people loved ones (husband, son, parents, brother).
 Still what appeared to me as her giving up as she aged was hard to watch and live through.
-I tried to ensure she wasn’t over medicated later in life yet utilized medicine for some quality of life for her.
+I tried to ensure she wasn’t overmedicated later in life yet utilized medicine for some quality of life for her.
 She was adamant that her end of life wishes were for no drugs or medical instruments were to keep her alive.
 It was a complicated balancing act for me.

 Significantly, the book of Jeremiah also points to a glimpse of the new promise, or covenant a paradigm shift God intended to make with His people.
 This new plan to help in the future the restoration of God’s people meant putting His law within them, writing it on hearts rather than on tablets of stone.
 It foretold of Jesus.
 I think the physical aspect of the law written on the tablets at the temple might have been misconstrued as where to find God by the amount of reference to the Temple other than just pride of its beauty or construction.
 Rather than pursuing a relationship with God through a fixed location which can be destroyed, He promised His people would know Him directly, through the person of His Son, Jesus, in a new covenant.
 (Jer.
 31:31–34).